ahamlinman/xt/README.md

 Or, run `xt --help` for full usage information.

-xt is built to "do one thing well," and tries to maintain a minimal CLI interface and feature set.
+xt is built to "do one thing well," and tries to maintain a minimal interface and feature set.
 The most common options are `-t` to specify an output format other than JSON, and one or more files to read from rather than standard input.

 Some of xt's notable features include: